-ASX Corporate Governance Principle/Recommendation Comply Particulars of Compliance and If Not Why Not A liste (a) (b) mmendation 3.3 d entity should: have and disclose a whistleblower policy; and ensure that the Board or a committee of the Board is informed of any material incidents reported under that policy. mmendation 3.4 d entity should: have and disclose an anti-bribery and corruption policy; and ensure that the Board or a committee of the Board is informed of any material breaches of that policy.
+ASX Corporate Governance Principle/Recommendation Comply Particulars of Compliance and If Not Why Not mmendation 3.3 ed entity should: have and disclose a whistleblower policy; and ensure that the Board or a committee of the Board is informed of any material incidents reported under that policy.
 Yes The Board has adopted a whistleblower protection policy to ensure concerns regarding unacceptable conduct including breaches of the Company's code of conduct can be raised on a confidential basis, without fear of reprisal, dismissal or discriminatory treatment.
 The purpose of this policy is to promote responsible whistle blowing about issues where the interests of others, including the public, or of the organisation itself are at risk.
-A copy of the Company's whistleblower policy is available on the "Corporate Governance" page of the Company's website.
-The Board has a zero-tolerance approach to bribery and corruption and is committed to acting professionally, fairly and with integrity in all business dealings.
+A copy of the Company's whistleblower policy is available on the "Corporate Governance" page of the Company's website. mmendation 3.4 ed entity should: have and disclose an anti-bribery and corruption policy; and ensure that the Board or a committee of the Board is informed of any material breaches of that policy.
+Yes The Board has a zero-tolerance approach to bribery and corruption and is committed to acting professionally, fairly and with integrity in all business dealings.
 The Board has adopted an anti-bribery and anti-corruption policy for the purpose of setting out the responsibilities in observing and upholding the Company's position on bribery and corruption provide information and guidance to those working for the Company on how to recognise and deal with bribery and corruption issues.
 A copy of the Company's anti-bribery and corruption policy is available on the "Corporate Governance" page of the Company's website.
-Princi ple 4 - Safeguard the integrity of corporate report 'S Recommendation 4.1 The board of a listed entity should: Partially Partially The Company does not have an established audit committee yet but has an Audit Committee Charter, which is available on the "Corporate Governance" page of the Company's website.
+Reco iple 4 - Safeguard the integrity of corporate report mmendation 4.1 roard of a listed entity should: s Partially The Company does not have an established audit committee yet but has an Audit Committee Charter, which is available on the "Corporate Governance" page of the Company's website.

-- te Governance commendation Comply Particulars of Compliance and If Not Why Not (a) (a) have an audit committee which: The Board has not established a separate audit committee.
-The full Board carries out the duties that would ordinarily be assigned to the audit committee. (i) (ii) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and is chaired by an independent director, The Board considers that the Company is not currently of a size, nor are its affairs of such complexity to justify having a separate audit committee. and di who is not the chair of the board, isclose: (iii) the charter of the committee; (iv) the relevant qualifications and experience of the members of the committee; and (v) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) that fa indepo its cor the ap es not have an audit committee, disclose act and the processes it employs that endently verify and safeguard the integrity of prorate reporting, including the processes for prointment and removal of the external or and the rotation of the audit engagement er.
-Reco Recommendation 4.2 Yes Under the Company's Risk Management Policy, which is available on the "Corporate Governance" page of the Company's website, the Board receives,
+Corporate Governance iple/Recommendation Comply Particulars of Compliance and If Not Why Not The Board has not established a separate audit committee.
+The full Board carries out the duties that would ordinarily be assigned to the audit committee.
+The Board considers that the Company is not currently of a size, nor are its affairs of such complexity to justify having a separate audit committee.
+Reco auditor and the rotation of the audit engagement partner. mmendation 4.2 Yes Under the Company's Risk Management Policy, which is available on the "Corporate Governance" page of the Company's website, the Board receives,